artalar/reatom/docs/src/pages/rp-general.md

+---
+layout: ../layouts/Layout.astro
+title: A General Theory of Reactivity
+description: A main definition of reactivity pattern with pros and cons
+---

 # A General Theory of Reactivity

 Reactivity is a simple pattern which you could use in many complex cases, but you always should figure out the basis to understand each case.
 Don't try to understand a reactivity by [how](https://github.com/kriskowal/gtor) you can use it, just always repeat [what](#definition) it is and try it yourself: